 There are six members on the Registration Committee: four professional members (one a non-council member) and two public members appointed by the Ministry of Health and Long-Term Care.
-In 2012, two of the four professional members who sat on the Registration Committee were/are full time dental hygiene educators.
-The other two professional members were/are part-time practicing dental hygienists.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.